 How to Engage Local Campuses: A Guide for Branches

 Does your branch work with college faculty, staff, and students in your area?
 Do you wish you were doing more?
-Engaging your local AAUW college/university partners in branch activities leads to more diverse programming, growth, and community impact.
+Engaging your local AAUW college/university members in branch activities leads to more diverse programming, growth, and community impact.
 This resource will help you build relationships with campus communities.

 It’s important to first lay groundwork before reaching out to a local college or university.
 Once you do that, there’s no limit to how you can engage them.
-If the college or university in your community isn’t an AAUW partner member yet, use our recruitment guide.
+If the college or university in your community isn’t an AAUW member yet, use our recruitment guide.
 We have a few ideas to get you started, but don’t let that be the limit — we’d love to hear what you have in mind for C/U engagement.

 Plan Your Outreach